ysBach/SNU_AOclass/README.md

 The following lecture notes *only* gives you idea how to use tools for data reduction. **You must be aware of what you are doing!** Identical procedure to the lecture note may give different results, depending on what you've done other than what I did when I make the notes.

-Each directory of the following contents has its own README file.

 1. [Book material](Books/) (theoretical parts and codes)
 2. [Notebooks](https://ysbach.github.io/SNU_AOpython/index.html) (practical parts including codes & HW assignments)
 3. **Tutorial data** available [here](https://www.dropbox.com/sh/3a1j3495o08yweh/AACSPhIhLwut38yYX8mjvX3ka?dl=0) from my Dropbox.